Minneapolis Construction Accident Lawyer

-Injured in a Construction Accident?
+Injured in a Minneapolis Construction Accident?
 Our Attorneys Are Here to Help

 If you were injured in a construction site accident, you are now facing a complex system of liability.
 As a worker, you could have both a work comp claim and third-party liability claim in addition to hoping that a large, faceless insurance company is willing to offer a fair settlement for your medical care and lost wages.
 As a bystander, you have found that your life has taken an unexpected turn.

 Behind all the scaffolding and noise lies the answers to what happened.
-If you have found yourself injured from a construction accident, call or text our Minnesota construction accident attorneys at 612-INJURED at (612) 465-8733.
+If you have found yourself injured from a construction accident, contact our Minneapolis construction accident lawyer at (612) 465-8733.
 We will go to work right away, gathering evidence, sorting liability, communicating with all the parties, and addressing the insurance company to ensure that you get the settlement you deserve.

 What to Do after a Construction Accident Injury